 VII.
-Conclusion a.
-Have a great day
+Conclusion

 For their legislative history project, students are required to complete an "Aftermath Section" that analyzes post-enactment events related to the enactment.
 This might include the law being amended by a subsequent piece of legislation, being altered by a series of Supreme Court decisions or its enforcement by the President and bureaucracy.
 The aftermath section is due on Monday, April 26th at 11 pm.